nih-cfde/organization/README.md

 [Markdown Help](MarkdownHelp.md): CFDE produced primer on using markdown; necessary for adding and editing docs on CFDE platforms (GitHub/Website).

+Slack: We have about 40 public Slack channels that you can join.
+You can explore all the channels by hovering over “Channel” in the slide bar and clicking the “+” to “Browse Channels”.
+You can invite someone to a channel by mentioning them with an @.
+A messages are saved, but click the "Pinned" button to view important messages that have been saved for easy viewing.

 ## Code of Conduct

 Activities and participants in this repository are protected by the